-- True Slump: True shape of a slump is only a verified slump.
-This shape is measure as the difference between the top layer of the cone to the top of the slump concrete.
+- True Slump: The true shape of a slump is only a verified slump.
+This shape is measured as the difference between the top layer of the cone to the top of the slump concrete.

-- Collapse Slump: It shows that due to a high water-cement ratio, the shape of a slump is not a clear dimension.
-It means, concrete is very high workability, for which slump test is not suitable.
+- Collapse Slump: This shows that due to a high water-cement ratio, the shape of a slump is not a clear dimension.
+It means, concrete has very high workability, for which slump test is not suitable.

-- Shear Slump: This shape of slump is the same as shear failure of soil.
-This is an indication of a lack of cohesion of the concrete mix ingredients.
+- Shear Slump: This shape of a slump is the same as the shear failure of soil.
+This is an indication of a lack of cohesion among the concrete mix ingredients.
 So, a fresh sample is taken and the test is repeated.

 Factors influencing Slump Cone: